 Offer one familiar, liked item, but change up the rest of the breakfast foods.

-I think this is an easy way to serve breakfast food to kids—easy on you, and easy on your child.
+I think this is an easy way to serve breakfast to kids—easy on you, and easy on your child.

 How do you handle breakfast on busy mornings?